sass/sass-site/source/documentation/modules/meta.md

   {% endcodeExample %}
 {% endfunction %}

-{{ '## Functions' | markdown }}
+## Functions

 {% function 'meta.calc-args($calc)', 'returns:list' %}
   {% compatibility 'dart: "1.40.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

-  {% markdown %}
   Returns the arguments for the given [calculation].

   [calculation]: /documentation/values/calculations

   If an argument is a number or a nested calculation, it's returned as that type.
 Otherwise, it's returned as an unquoted string.
-  {% endmarkdown %}

   {% codeExample 'calc-args', false %}
     @debug meta.calc-args(calc(100px + 10%)); // unquote("100px + 10%")